team4099/FalconVis/docs/GRAPH_STRUCTURE.md

 **Solution**: We decided to develop a web app where scouts can generate and display graphs online to see and potentially develop strategies on their own.

-## Understanding Graphing Structure 📊
+## Breakdown of Graphing Structure

  > 💡 More wrappers, the better